mulderp/mulderp.github.com/_posts/2015-01-15-jsonp-with-backbonejs.md

        return Backbone.sync(method, collection, options);
      }

-And this is basically all.
-The rest of the the example, uses much of the same view construction and controls as in [Ch.
+And this is already all.
+The rest of the the example uses much of the same view construction and controls as in [Ch.
 4 example](http://pipefishbook.com/ch_4/subviews/) of the Pipefishbook.
 A subviews for control and a list view share the same collection.
 Collection are fetched just upon request (= button click).

 A nice extra for this post: Sometimes, you have a JSON API that you can't directly access due to cross-policy browser concerns.
 Fortunately, there is a [proxy from Nodejitsu](https://jsonp.nodejitsu.com/) to emulat e JSONP request.
 This allows you to easily fetch data from JSON API without setting up a proxy yourself.